dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

                     VC ->> S: Return bool response as fixed schema end

-                alt If the canister is success
-                    S ->> S: Add call result to batch call response else If the canister called is failed S ->> S: Add error to batch call response
+                alt If the canister called is success S ->> S: Add call result to batch call response else If the canister called is failed S ->> S: Add error to batch call response